Direct S3 Uploads vs Proxy Uploads: Performance Benchmarks & Implementation Guide

 const { Body } = await s3.send(new GetObjectCommand({ Bucket: bucket, Key: key }));

-const detectedType = await fileTypeFromBuffer(buffer);
+const detectedType = await fileTypeFromStream(Body as any);

-if (!detectedType || detectedType.mime !== declaredType) {
+if (!detectedType || (declaredType && detectedType.mime !== declaredType)) {

-throw new Error(`MIME mismatch: detected ${detectedType?.mime}, expected ${declaredType}`);
+throw new Error(`MIME mismatch: detected ${detectedType?.mime}, declared ${declaredType}`);

 }